ticky/jessicastokes.net/examples.md

 [View on GitLab](https://gitlab.com/grapegravity/show-encoding)

-## Javascript
+## JavaScript

 ### Bookmarklets

-Javascript Bookmarklets, 2013
+JavaScript Bookmarklets, 2013

 A collection of bookmarklets for manipulating page layouts, identifying page features and issues.